|TensorFlow 1 version||View source on GitHub|

 See Migration guide for more details.

-This is an implementation of ClusterResolver for Slurm clusters.
+This is an implementation of cluster resolvers for Slurm clusters.
 This allows the specification of jobs and task counts, number of tasks per node, number of GPUs on each node and number of GPUs for each task.
-It retrieves system attributes by Slurm environment variables, resolves allocated computing node names, constructs a cluster and returns a ClusterResolver object which can be used for distributed TensorFlow.
+It retrieves system attributes by Slurm environment variables, resolves allocated computing node names, constructs a cluster and returns a ClusterResolver object which can be use for distributed TensorFlow.

 There are two possible return values, "google" (when TensorFlow is running in a Google-internal environment) or an empty string (when TensorFlow is running elsewhere).

 If you are implementing a ClusterResolver that works in both the Google environment and the open-source world (for instance, a TPU ClusterResolver or similar), you will have to return the appropriate string depending on the environment, which you will have to detect.

 Otherwise, if you are implementing a ClusterResolver that will only work in open-source TensorFlow, you do not need to implement this property.

 Returns a ClusterSpec object based on the latest instance group info.